chefong/ReactWorkshop/README.md

 This repository/workshop will help you get started with the basics of React.

 ## Getting Started
+First things first, **clone** this repository and navigate into the directory of where this application is located.

 Make sure you have Node.js installed.
 If you don't have it installed yet, click [here](https://nodejs.org/en/download/) and follow the instructions to install it.
 You can check if it's installed properly by doing the following in your terminal.
 ```
 node -v